winterwurzel/EtherLotto/README.md

 Either start the [Truffle](http://truffleframework.com/) Testnetwork with `truffle develop` or run [Ganache](http://truffleframework.com/ganache/) (preferred).

 Additionally the Browser Extension [MetaMask](https://metamask.io/) is needed.
-Install and configure [MetaMask](https://metamask.io/) to use the Local Testnetwork and import the first Account through the Mnemonic specified in `truffle develop` or  [Ganache](http://truffleframework.com/ganache/).
+Install and configure [MetaMask](https://metamask.io/) to use the Local Testnetwork (and port 7545) and import the first Account through the Mnemonic specified in `truffle develop` or  [Ganache](http://truffleframework.com/ganache/).
 Additional Accounts can be import through their private keys.

 ```